 For us locals that have watched the Foothills Parkway progression over the years, we couldn’t be more excited about it FINALLY being open!

-How Do I Get to the Foothills Parkway?
+How Do I Get To The Foothills Parkway Missing Link?

 The other direction will take you on the 17 mile stretch of the Foothills Parkway that leads to Chilhowee Lake (which is also a must-do at some point!).